henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 * ensure that only plugins, assets & content that meet that level of accessibility are used in the course
 * verify through testing that the course has been successfully configured and meets the learners' requirements as best as possible

-The bulk of the accessibility work in the Adapt Framework - if we necessarily exclude content - revolves around screen reader access.
+The bulk of the accessibility work in the Adapt Framework - if we necessarily exclude content - revolves around screen reader access as ensuring that the framework efficiently describes visual content to users who are not able to see it is the biggest challenge to creating accessible online content.
 This document will mostly cover how we facilitate screen reader access with references for further reading.

 **Note:** All of the specifications and recommendations utilised in the Adapt Framework are tested as working.
 Anything which cannot provide a consistent experience (whilst excusing minor variations) across the most commonly used screen readers and browsers should not be utilised in the framework.